Wavelet transformation of signals with the construction of a scalogram

 heatmap(abs.(res)', xlabel= "time",ylabel="frequency")

-Now let's construct the same in MATLAB.
-In this case, cwt is different in syntax and calculates the wave transform coefficients for the input signal and number of scales.
-It is also important to clarify that a larger number of scales provides more detailed analysis, but requires more computational resources.
+Now let's build the same thing in MATLAB.
+In this case, cwt differs in syntax and calculates the coefficients of the wave transformation for the input signal and the number of scales.
+It is also important to clarify that a larger number of scales provides a more detailed analysis, but requires more computing resources.

 using MATLAB